Available Monday-Friday from 9am-7pm

 What area does Western Power cover?

 Western Power Distribution covers the Midlands, the South West and South Wales.
 They provide energy to almost 8 million homes and businesses.
-If you live in one of these areas and experience a power cut or another issue with your energy supply or energy infrastructure, it’s Western Power Distribution you need to contact.
+If you live in one of these areas and experience a power cut or another issue with your energy supply or energy infrastructure, it’s Western Power you need to contact.

 When should I contact Western Power Distribution?